jesusprubio/bluebox/README.md

 ### Framework
 You can also add your own features to the pentesting environment following this tips:
-- Add a new module inside "bin/lib/modules/".
+- Add a new module inside `bin/lib/modules`.
 - Use the most similar one as boilerplate.
 - The methods included in the next section will help you.
-- New ones can call another modules (the "run" method is always a promise).
+- New ones can call another modules (the `run` method is always a promise).
 - Now it should appear in the pentesting environment.